Varied perspectives for a stronger company.

 Diversity at Burns & McDonnell does not see the boundaries of race, ethnicity, religion or gender.
 We embrace and celebrate our differences, not just with dedicated programs but within the core values of our organization.
 Our Diversity Advisory Committee leads initiatives to celebrate, educate and showcase our diverse workforce.

 We also cultivate diversity in our suppliers and subcontractors.
-Learn more about our Community of Inclusion, and see how we seek out diversity in our suppliers.
+Learn more about our Business Inclusion and Development efforts, and see how we seek out diversity in our suppliers.

 Richard Montañez, once a janitor at a Frito-Lay factory and now an executive vice president at PepsiCo and inventor of Flamin’ Hot Cheetos, shared his story and discussed how you can own your career.